 If you’re going to the interview thinking that you have prepared for everything possible.
 My book, The Premed Playbook: Guide to the Medical School Interview contains 600 questions.

 Understand that the goal of the questions is just to give you an idea of what possibly could be asked.
 I got a review on Amazon for this book saying you don’t need to buy it.
 You’ll be better off practicing, doing mock interviews.
 Plus, they went on saying they give you a false sense of hope that all you need is the book.

 Funny thing, the book basically tells you to practice and practice.
 The goal of that practice is not to be prepared for every question possible.
-The goal of practicing is to understand how you respond, how you're going to handle being that stressful environment.
-Number two. it's to help you think on your feet and be comfortable thinking on your feet.
-It's for you to be confident in knowing that the answer is in your head.
+The goal of practicing is to understand how you respond, how you’re going to handle being that stressful environment.
+Number two: it is to help you think on your feet and be comfortable thinking on your feet.
+You practice so you can be confident in knowing that the answer is in your head.